AntonSol919/linkspace/why.md

 In linkspace points have a 'create' timestamp and can be signed by a public key (which i'll refer to with [@:...keyname]).

 The single result HTTP or a filesystem provides is an incomplete abstraction.
-It is unable to capture events over time and there is no way to scale it.
+It is unable to capture events over time, scaling is impractical, and a valid & consistent results is an assumption - that can break to disastrous effects.

 In so far as that having a single result is simple; the same thing is achieved in linkspace by requesting only 'the latest point with path X' or 'the latest point with path X signed by someone you trust'.

 The effects of the second option is worth considering for a moment:
 When an application limits itself to points created (or linked) by a specific key, then that key has a administrative 'include/exclude' power, but it is not tied to a physical server hosting data.

-Put in different terms - linkspace has the property that 'hosting data' and 'content administration' are decoupled.
+Put in different terms - linkspace has the property that 'hosting data' and 'data administration' are decoupled.

 :::{.container .pkt .pkthd}
 +-----------------------------------+------------------------------+------------+--------------------------------+---------------------------------------------+